What is a contract for work?

 A contract for work is something that covers a taxi journey, a new software programme for the office or the construction of a house.
 This means that in each of these cases something is created and in each case there is an expense that is also remunerated in each case.
 To summarise at a glance, a contract for work serves to secure or order an entrepreneurial activity.
 There are two parties, a client and a contractor.
 The client wants a work to be created, which is then carried out by the contractor.

 The exact nature of the work is set out in the contract.
 It also includes contingencies.
 This includes what is to be done if the work does not fulfil the order or is no longer required.
 On the other hand, the remuneration is also regulated.
-These also include the regulations for when acceptance of the work has taken place and how to react to any defects.
-In addition, there are sometimes special provisions for certain contracts for work.
+This includes regulations on when acceptance of the work takes place and how to respond to any defects.
+There are also special provisions for certain contracts for work.

 What is important in a contract for work and labour is that the focus is on the completed work.
 It is not necessarily the labour performance or similar that is important, but that what was ordered as a work is created in accordance with the order.